n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 and diacritical marks (which are categorized as `Mark [Mn]`).

 Khmer uses one subclass of consonant, `CONSONANT_POST_REPHA`.
-This subclass is used only for "Robat", the above-base for of "Ro".
+This subclass is used only for "Robat", the above-base form of "Ro".
 The "Robat" is similar to the "Reph" found in many Indic scripts but, unlike "Reph", it is encoded as a separate codepoint; therefore, it is not formed by a special sequence of control characters.